logandk/mongoid_denormalize/README.md

     # Multiple children.
 Will set the user_name attribute of "self.posts" and "self.comments" with "self.name".
     denormalize :name, :to => [:posts, :comments]

+You must specify the type of all denormalizations when using the `:from` option, unless the denormalized type is `String`, the default.

+    # in User
+    field :location, :type => Array
+    denormalize :location, :to => :posts

+    # in Post
+    denormalize :location, :type => Array, :from => :user

 Rake tasks
 ----------